modocache/MDCScrollBarLabel/README.md

   It would be nice to have a cool background image.
   An alternative would be to construct an init method or something which allows users to customize their own.
+- Animation is wonky when switching between portrait and landscape.

 ## License